NREL/streamm-tools/doc/source/_static/forcefields.rst

 We have an sp3 carbon bonded to hydrogens

-Let's create the force field parameters object for a 'CT' carbon and a HC hydrogen
+Let's create the force field parameters object for a 'CT' carbon and an 'HC' hydrogen

 .. code:: python